 Introduction

-plugin allows you to make elements
+The udraggable plugin allows you to make elements

 draggable with a single line of code and to use a declarative syntax